OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/service-fabric/service-fabric-node-transition-apis.md

             }
             while (!wasSuccessful);

-            // Now call StartNodeTransitionProgressAsync() until the desired state is reached.
-In this case, it will end up in the Faulted state since the node does not exist.
+            // Now call StartNodeTransitionProgressAsync() until hello desired state is reached.
+In this case, it will end up in hello Faulted state since hello node does not exist.
-            // When StartNodeTransitionProgressAsync()'s returned progress object has a State if Faulted, inspect the progress object's Result.Exception.HResult to get the error code.
+            // When StartNodeTransitionProgressAsync()'s returned progress object has a State if Faulted, inspect hello progress object's Result.Exception.HResult tooget hello error code.
             // In this case, it will be NodeNotFound. await WaitForStateAsync(fc, guid, TestCommandProgressState.Faulted).ConfigureAwait(false);
         }